Work

 "Remember your leaders, who spoke the word of God to you.
 Consider the outcome of their way of life and imitate their faith."

-Understanding: Leaders are role models, encouraging others to follow their example of faith and commitment.
+In plain words: Leaders are role models, encouraging others to follow their example of faith and commitment.

 Questions people ask about this topic